castanhojfc/form3-client-go/README.md

 # How to use

-The base URL must be accessible.
-It should be configured in the environment variable `FORM3_ACCOUNT_API_URL` or as an option.
+The default base URL is `http://accountapi:8080`

 ## Import the package
 ```